koii-network/docs/concepts/glossary.md

 - ### Create a Task

-  Creating a task usually happens when developers use “Create-task-CLI” to package their task code to task node and upload the task configuration information to IPFS
+  Creating a task usually happens when developers use “Create-task-CLI” to package their task code to the task node and upload the task configuration information to IPFS

 - ### Deploy a Task
   The allow-list process for other people to run that task from their personal devices